 Discovery Channel's Homestead Rescue, a reality show centered around off-grid homeowners teaching to fortify life in the wilderness, may not seem to have much of a production value, at least initially.

-'Homestead Rescue' Has High Production Value
+'Homestead Rescue' has High Production Value

 The Raney family, as per the show's premise, travels from place to place, helping people learn wilderness skills needed to live and thrive against the elements — or at least that's what happens on-screen.